 My teaching philosophy is built on kindness, compassion, safety and support.

 Like many others of my generation, I was raised on traditional Western male authors.
 As the daughter of Yugoslav immigrants, it took me years to see my experience mirrored in any of the books I was reading.
 I was in college by the time I discovered writers like Zora Neale Hurston, Louise Erdrich and Amy Tan, and their books changed my life.

 As an undergrad at the University of Wisconsin-Madison, I studied feminist and multicultural literature before earning my M.F.A. in fiction at Indiana University.
 During my years at IU, I taught creative writing, business writing and literature while exploring the themes of family, identity, ethnicity, transformation and belonging in my work.

 Years of taking (as well as teaching) creative writing workshops taught me how easy it was to damage or shut down writers with well-meaning, constructive criticism.
-In 2005, I left my position at the University of Colorado Denver in part because of limitations with the academic model.
+In 2005, I left my position at the University of Colorado Denver in part due to limitations with the academic model.
 I’d become a writer to help other women claim their voices, not constrain them.

 I began to teach my own writing workshops in the larger community, where I could create a kinder and gentler experience.
 One where everyone had a voice, even the quietest of writers.